-Are You Moving From or To Rhode Island?
+Are You Moving To Rhode Island?

 Rhode Island, a U.S. state in New England, is known for sandy shores and seaside Colonial towns.
 It’s home to several large cities, including Newport, which is famed for sailing, and Gilded Age mansions, such as The Breakers.
 Providence, its capital, is home to Brown University, green Roger Williams Park, landscaped Waterplace Park, and Riverwalk, with the famed WaterFire art installation.

 This is the smallest state in the country – it’s only about 1,200 square miles.
 It’s 48 miles tall and only 37 miles wide.
 It’s about the same size as Yosemite National Park.
 In fact, the city of Anchorage Alaska is bigger than the whole state of Rhode Island, and you could fit 552 Rhode Islands inside of Alaska.
 You can drive across this whole state in about 40 minutes.
 For many Americans, it takes 40 minutes just to get to the HIGHWAY en route to work in the morning.

 Rhode Island may be the smallest state in the United States, but it packs a wallop when it comes to history and scenic beauty.
 The state’s top destination, Newport.
 Rhode Island has an extensive shoreline – a rich industrial history, and an idyllic island, and you’ll see why Rhode Island should be on any New England itinerary.
 If you want a relaxing vacation, then consider Rhode Island.
 The Ocean State may be small, but it has just as much to offer visitors as any other part of the United States.

 If you’re moving to Rhode Island, there are a lot of things you’re going to need to know.
 Luckily, you’ve come to the right place.